the-overdriven/tibiascape-wiki/README.md

 - yes

 ## how to get first rod/wand for free?
-- hi first wand (in your guild)
+- hi, first wand (in your guild)

 ## I can't buy spell xyz!
 - facc spells are in facc cities, pacc spells are in pacc cities

 ## do you loose anything when you die?
 - not on rook
+- on main: bag/backpack, any containers in hand or quiver slot (always), each EQ item has 10% chance to drop

 ## If I use a premium scroll right before server save, does the day counter go down when server is back?
-- time when you used it counts, not server save
+- time when you used scroll counts, not server save

 ## benefits of premium?
 - Boat travel, premium city/spells, promotion